What is EMDR Therapy?

 Phase 1: Obtaining client history and treatment planning

 Phase one of EMDR treatment can take one to two talk therapy sessions and involves the client stating past trauma and developing a treatment plan.
 EMDR therapists discuss situations that caused them to experience emotional distress or flashbacks.
 The individual may also identify coping skills they need to learn to begin to feel better.
-During this phase of EMDR, the person tends to identify problems and traumatic memories and begins to work towards reducing feelings of immediate danger related to trauma and/or triggers.
+During this phase of EMDR therapy, the person tends to identify problems and traumatic memories and begins to work towards reducing feelings of immediate danger related to trauma and/or triggers.

 Phase 2: Preparation